NVIDIA/deepops/docs/DEPLOYMENT.md

 kubectl logs -f $(kubectl get pod -l app=dgxie -o custom-columns=:metadata.name --no-headers)
 ```

-If your DGX are on an un-routable subnet, uncomment the `ansible_ssh_common_args` variable in the
+If your DGX servers are on an un-routable subnet, uncomment the `ansible_ssh_common_args` variable in the
 `config/group_vars/dgx-servers.yml` file and __modify__ the IP address to the IP address of the management server
 with access to the private subnet, i.e.